numworks/epsilon-sample-app-c/README.md

 ## Build the app

-You need to install an embedded ARM toolchain and [nwlink](https://www.npmjs.com/package/nwlink).
+To build this sample app, you will need to install the [embedded ARM toolchain](https://developer.arm.com/Tools%20and%20Software/GNU%20Toolchain) and [nwlink](https://www.npmjs.com/package/nwlink).

 ```shell
 brew install numworks/tap/arm-none-eabi-gcc node # Or equivalent on your OS